bbauska/meta-react-basics/README.md

 }
 ```

-You just want to focus on the **React.createElement("h1", null,
+You just want to focus on the <b>React.createElement("h1", null,
-"Hello there");** part.
+"Hello there");</b> part.
 You can ignore the rest.

-This means that the **createElement** function receives three arguments:
+This means that the <b>createElement</b> function receives three arguments:

 1. The wrapping element to render.